greatMonster11/Funny_HTML_series/README.md

 # Funny_HTML_series

-In every content you should prepare your own video if it required !
+In every content you should prepare your own images, videos if it required !